 Wines from Chile

-Viticulture in Chile began with the arrival of the Spanish conquistadors.
-The first vine was planted in Santiago in 1541.
-At the beginning of the 19th century, prominent Spanish families took advantage of the exceptional climate conditions and began planting large vineyards to meet the ever-growing local demand.
-In the mid-19th century, the French model, synonymous with quality, was called upon to help restructure the vineyards.
-Many Aquitaine grape varieties were thus introduced.
-Viticulture, which is not highly regulated, produces wines of very contrasting qualities.
-However, since the early 1990s, Chilean winegrowers have been pursuing a policy of improving their wine, with the introduction of techniques that have proven their worth elsewhere.
+Winegrowing in Chile began with the arrival of the Spanish "conquistadors."
+The first vine was planted there in 1541 in Santiago.
+In the early 19th century, prominent Spanish families, taking advantage of the exceptional climatic conditions, began planting large vineyards to meet the ever-growing local demand.
+Around the mid-19th century, the French model—synonymous with quality—was brought in to help restructure the vineyards.
+Many grape varieties from Aquitaine were thus introduced.
+Viticulture, which is largely unregulated, produces wines of very contrasting qualities.
+However, since the early 1990s, Chilean winemakers have pursued a policy of improving their wines, introducing techniques that have proven successful elsewhere.

-Chile is a very spread-out country with varied climates depending on the latitude.
-The north is hot, arid, and desert-like, the Central Valley enjoys a Mediterranean climate, and the south has an oceanic climate.
-There are usually seven main wine-growing regions with different characteristics: the Aconcagua, Casablanca, Maipo, Limari, Curico, Maule, and Itata valleys.
-Chile's terroirs are favorably located between the Pacific Ocean to the west and the Andes mountain range to the east.
-The exceptional natural environment and climatic conditions particularly conducive to viticulture have notably promoted the development of vineyards in the Central Valley.
-Discover also the Las Ninas and Sena estates.
+Chile is a vast country with varied climates depending on latitude.
+Thus, the north is hot, arid, and desert-like, the Central Valley enjoys a Mediterranean climate, and the south has an oceanic climate.
+There are generally seven main wine-growing regions with distinct characteristics: the Aconcagua, Casablanca, Maipo, Limari, Curico, Maule, and Itata valleys.
+Chile’s terroirs are ideally situated between the Pacific Ocean to the west and the Andes mountain range to the east.
+The exceptional natural environment and climatic conditions particularly conducive to viticulture have notably fostered the growth of vineyards in the Central Valley.
+Discover the Las Ninas and Sena estates as well.

 The grape varieties are of European origin.
-They escaped mildew and phylloxera and consist mainly of Cabernet Sauvignon, Cabernet Franc, and Malbec for reds, and Sauvignon and Chardonnay for whites.
-Merlot, Cémillon, Riesling, Muscat, and Carménère are also found here, with the latter becoming something of a national specialty.
-The Païs grape variety, which is typically Chilean, is used for local productions of lesser quality.
+They have been spared from downy mildew and phylloxera and consist mainly of Cabernet Sauvignon, Cabernet Franc, and Malbec for reds, and Sauvignon and Chardonnay for whites.
+Merlot, Cémillon, Riesling, Muscat, and Carménère are also found here, with the latter becoming a specialty of the country.
+The Païs grape variety, typical of Chile, is used for lower-quality local wines.

-Chile is a very spread-out country with varied climates depending on the latitude.
-The north is hot, arid, and desert-like, the Central Valley enjoys a Mediterranean climate, and the south has an oceanic climate.
-There are usually seven main wine-growing regions with different characteristics: the Aconcagua, Casablanca, Maipo, Limari, Curico, Maule, and Itata valleys.
-Chile's terroirs are favorably located between the Pacific Ocean to the west and the Andes mountain range to the east.
-The exceptional natural environment and climatic conditions particularly conducive to viticulture have notably promoted the development of vineyards in the Central Valley.
-Discover also the Las Ninas and Sena estates.
+Chile is a vast country with varied climates depending on latitude.
+Thus, the north is hot, arid, and desert-like, the Central Valley enjoys a Mediterranean climate, and the south has an oceanic climate.
+There are generally seven main wine-growing regions with distinct characteristics: the Aconcagua, Casablanca, Maipo, Limari, Curico, Maule, and Itata valleys.
+Chile’s terroirs are ideally situated between the Pacific Ocean to the west and the Andes mountain range to the east.
+The exceptional natural environment and climatic conditions particularly conducive to viticulture have notably fostered the growth of vineyards in the Central Valley.
+Discover the Las Ninas and Sena estates as well.

 The grape varieties are of European origin.
-They escaped mildew and phylloxera and consist mainly of Cabernet Sauvignon, Cabernet Franc, and Malbec for reds, and Sauvignon and Chardonnay for whites.
-Merlot, Cémillon, Riesling, Muscat, and Carménère are also found here, with the latter becoming something of a national specialty.
-The Païs grape variety, which is typically Chilean, is used for local productions of lesser quality.
+They have been spared from downy mildew and phylloxera and consist mainly of Cabernet Sauvignon, Cabernet Franc, and Malbec for reds, and Sauvignon and Chardonnay for whites.
+Merlot, Cémillon, Riesling, Muscat, and Carménère are also found here, with the latter becoming a specialty of the country.
+The Païs grape variety, typical of Chile, is used for lower-quality local wines.

-Discover another original Chilean wine with the Las Ninas 2016 vintage.
+Also discover an original Chilean wine with the 2016 Las Ninas vintage.

-Buy the best Chilean wines in a private sale!
+Buy the best Chilean wines at a private sale!

 -20€

-Discover our selection of the best wine producers in Chile
+Discover our selection of the best Chilean wine producers

 Chilean wine appellations